 Interested in advancing your fitness education?
-Due to the many requests for internships, recommended reading and evidence-based education, the Bayesian Bodybuilding team has developed a comprehensive educational course on the science and practice of personal training.
+The Bayesian PT Course offers a comprehensive education about everything related to muscle growth and fat loss.
 You will learn the full Bayesian Bodybuilding methodology and become a Certified Bayesian Personal Trainer if you pass the exam.

 Note: This page is for the original English language course.
 For the Dutch language PT Course, see here.
 There will be no Norwegian variant of the Bayesian PT Course this year.